-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - funding agreements indemnify representative applicants against adverse costs and be subject to Australian law and jurisdiction.

 Much interest will be focused on the government's response to the ALRC's recommendation that solicitors who act for representative applicants in class actions in the Federal Court be permitted to enter into "percentage-based fee agreements", subject to certain safeguards.
-The Attorney-General recently declared his "scepticism" of contingency fees.
+The attorney-general has expressed his "scepticism" of contingency fees.

 12 Tips and traps